 These are my version of the traditional biscuits called “Brutti-ma-Buoni” in Italian… they are light, chewy, crispy and melt in the mouth and a bit macaron like and the chocolate and nuts magically end up in the centre.
 They are also gluten and dairy free.
 Pistachio and chocolate are a fantastic combination and they are perfect with a coffee at the end of a meal and they are super easy to make.
 I think they make fantastic home made gifts wrapped in cellophane with a ribbon.
 Perfect at Christmas or anytime.

-Makes about 14 biscuits
+Makes about 14 meringues

 50g of 70% dark chocolate (I use Green and Blacks)